Alcudia, Majorca, Balearic Islands

 Theologos, Rhodes, Greek Islands

 Costa Teguise, Lanzarote, Canary Islands

-o escape the hustle and bustle, head over to the idyllic Protaras or explore the fascinating sights in nearby Limassol.
-Away from the big resorts, Larnaca displays sweeping countryside in an unexplored region of rocky plains and sprawling fields decorated with windmills and wild flowers.
+To escape the hustle and bustle, head over to the idyllic Protaras or explore the fascinating sights in nearby Limassol.
+Away from the big resorts, Larnaca displays sweeping countryside in an unexplored region of rocky plains and sprawling fields decorated with windmills and wildflowers.
 If you are a keen walker or fancy a picnic, get out of town and head for the lemon trees.

-With its stunning Mediterranean coastline, array of bars and cultural sights, Larnaca is the ideal destination for families and couples.
-A holiday in Larnaca offers something for all ages - a refreshing combination of Cypriot culture and a modern vibe that promises a memorable stay.
+With its stunning Mediterranean coastline, and an array of bars and cultural sights, Larnaca is the ideal destination for families and couples.
+A cheap holiday in Larnaca offers something for all ages - a refreshing combination of Cypriot culture and a modern vibe that promises a memorable stay.

 If you’ve booked a summer holiday to Larnaca, don’t miss Larnaca Summer Festival.
 Watch the village squares across the region come to life during the annual festival.
 Enjoy watching local dancing, traditional plays and fireworks displays.
 The most impressive celebrations take place in Larnaca Town’s Pattichion Amphitheatre and the medieval fort.